-Nigerian chicken stew is one of the stews cooked and loved by every Nigerian no matter where they reside.
+Nigerian chicken stew is loved by every Nigerian no matter where they reside.
 Nigerian chicken stew is a classic recipe and it is very delicious too.

-In my previous post I talked about Nigerian pepper base, as this gives you the base to making most Nigerian stew or soup recipes.
-Nigerian chicken stew can be eaten with almost anything from boiled rice to any Nigerian soup.
+In my previous post, I talked about Nigerian pepper base, as this gives you the base to making most Nigerian stew or soup recipes.
+Nigerian chicken stew can be eaten with almost everything from boiled rice to soups and as a dip.
 Typically, the Yorubas would add this chicken stew to almost everything.
-Call it trust issue but yeah that is the way we do it.
+Call it trust issue but yeah, that is the way we do it.